 PointsBet launched in 2017 in Australia and has grown rapidly since then.
 PointsBet’s US headquarters are in Denver, and the company is fairly rare in that it controls and owns all its technology from end to end.

-While its launch in Pennsylvania represented the seventh state where it has an active online sportsbook, PointsBet currently has market access to 14 states, so there is no doubt it will continue to expand.
+While its launch in Pennsylvania represented the tenth state where it has an active online sportsbook, PointsBet has market access in additional states, so there is still room to expand.

 The states where PointsBet is available now include CO, IL, IN, IA, MI, NJ, NY, PA, VA & WV.